-I became the second President of the American Council on Science and Health in June of 2015.
-Prior to that I was the person behind the 2006 Science 2.0 movement, and before that I was an executive at three software companies.
-In 1987, I was commissioned as a U.S. Army Officer.
-I am married with children.
-I've also written for USA Today, Wall Street Journal, Wired, and in many more places.
-I remain on the Board of Trustees at Science 2.0 and I serve on the Advisory Council of Atlantic Legal Foundation.
+Hank Campbell is an award-winning science writer and bestselling author.
+He became the second President of the American Council on Science and Health in June of 2015 and prior to that began the 2006 Science 2.0 movement.
+He has written for USA Today, Wall Street Journal, Wired, and in many more places.
+He is on the Board of Trustees at Science 2.0 and serves on the Advisory Council of Atlantic Legal Foundation.

 Hank's Amazon Author page